Get Pre-Approved Online In Minutes

 1. You get a sense of how much home you can afford.
 This is important for you to understand when shopping for your new home.
 Most Realtors strongly encourage their buyers to get pre approved before even starting the home search.
 Both you and your Realtor want to focus your efforts looking for homes in the correct price range.
 Getting pre-approved will save you a lot of time.

 2. You can begin to look at the mortgage options that work best for your financial situation.
 Many believe that a mortgage is just a mortgage.
-However, when working with a licensed mortgage professional like those at IntroLend, you can look at term, payment, and rate options that best suit your needs.
+However, when working with a licensed mortgage professional, you can look at term, payment, and rate options that best suit your needs.
 That process starts with a pre-approval.

 3. You can move quickly when you find the perfect property.
 While a pre-approval is not an official approval, you know you are on the right track for financing when your dream home comes along.
 Many sellers only want offers from pre-approved buyers.
 When you find the right place for you, you want to be ready to put in a competitive offer.